ORNL-CEES/DataTransferKit/README.rst

 Dependencies
 ============

-DataTransferKit is designed to build and run with a minimum of dependencies and is structured largely as a Trilinos packages.
+DataTransferKit is designed to build and run with a minimum number of dependencies and is structured largely as a Trilinos package.
 The dependenices and third-party libraries (TPLs) necessary to build DTK are all open-source and freely available.
 The Dependencies for DTK are listed in the following table: